AnilaHsu/blog/content/posts/firebase-firestore/index.md

-- **`setDoc()`**：Using the `setDoc()` method we need to specify an ID for each Documents. `setDoc()` is more like updating the current Documents, comparing whether the  current data exists through the Document ID. if it exists, it overwrites the data of the Document.
+- **`setDoc()`**: Using the `setDoc()` method we need to specify an ID for each Documents. `setDoc()` is more like updating the current Documents, comparing whether the  current data exists through the Document ID. if it exists, it overwrites the data of the Document.
 If is doesn’t exist, it adds the Document and data.

 ```
 import { doc, setDoc } from "firebase/firestore";